anon-blue/anon.blue/README.txt

                                                     tssf
+                                                             tygufgtutyufturstes

-         ynning winxp a boom so you is sb
+tsdtetedtdrtrytytuyiuiioioom so you is sb